hummingbot/hummingbot-site/docs/scripts/candles-feed.md

 [![alt text](candles-a.jpg)](candles-a.jpg)

-That’s all that you need to know about the candles, just remember that you need to create an instance for each candle you want to use, start and stop them, and access information by using the `candles_df` property only when the candle `is_ready`.
+Remember that you need to create an instance for each candle you want to use, start and stop them, and access information by using the `candles_df` property only when the candle `is_ready` property is True.

 Also, it's best to access candle information when it's full because `max_records` should be determined based on the maximum number of records needed to compute technical indicators.
 For example, if the largest indicator is a moving average of the last 400 periods, then `max_records` should be greater than 400.

-## Code examples
+## Code samples

 The following code examples demonstrate how to use candles in Hummingbot to gather historical data and use it to inform trades.

 ### Initializing candles

-**One candle of `BTC-USDT` of `BinanceSpot`**
+This fetches a single candle of `BTC-USDT` of `BinanceSpot`:

 ```python
 from typing import Dict